Katie Hagan enters her fifth year as head women's lacrosse coach at Ursinus College.

 As a player, Hagan was a two-time captain as the Bullets won three Centennial Conference Championships from 2004 to 2006.
 She was the Centennial Conference Player of the Year in 2007, as the team advanced to the NCAA Semifinals after appearing in the title game the year before.
 In 2007, she as a first-team All-Centennial selection in addition to being a first-team All-American at midfield by the IWLCA.

 Away from the field, she has been heavily involved in the Snell-Shillingford Symposium, which is designed to encourage female student-athletes from all 11 Centennial schools to find creative ways to pursue their passion for athletics after graduation.

-Ursinus has won more games than any other collegiate women’s lacrosse program in the country, 529 and counting, and is the winningest college program in the country.
+Ursinus has won more games than any other collegiate women’s lacrosse program in the country, with 540 victories and counting.